Zucchini Cake is an easy dessert recipe perfect for summer. This version adds fresh blueberries and a delicious tangy cream cheese frosting!

 - 1 1/4 cups Confectioner's (powdered) sugar sifted to remove lumps

 Preheat oven to 350 degrees.
 Grease and flour an 8-inch round cake pan.
 Refer to my favorite pan preparation method in the Notes.

-In a large bowl whisk together flour, baking soda, salt, sugars and cinnamon.
+In a large bowl whisk together flour, baking soda, baking powder, salt, sugars and cinnamon.
 Create a well in the center of the flour mixture.

 Add the eggs, oil, vanilla, and milk into the center of the flour mixture well.
 Mix batter together until smooth.

 - Fold in the grated zucchini and blueberries to the batter.

 Pour batter into the prepared pan and baking for 30-35 minutes or until a toothpick is inserted into the center and comes out clean.

 Remove from oven.
 Cool for 5 minutes in the pan then turn out onto a cooling rack to cool completely.

 To make the frosting, cream the butter and cream cheese together with a mixer until smooth.